Mona Joly

 CV

-Mona Joly is a behavioural scientist focusing on the impact of social inequalities on health behaviours using evolutionary behavioural theory, observational and experimental data.
+Mona Joly is a research fellow at the WZB in the research group Health and Social Inequality.
+She holds a PhD in health psychology and focuses on the impact of socioeconomic inequalities on health behaviours using evolutionary behavioural theory, survey and qualitative data.

 2018 Master of Science in Cognitive Science - École Normale Supérieure (Paris, France).
 Thesis: "Female attractiveness, fertility and life history strategy".